Tourists on motorbikes on the Galicia lighthouses route

 none

-Galicia's Lighthouse Way is an itinerary for exploring some of the splendours of the coast of Galicia, and runs for 1,175 kilometres, crossing 76 municipalities, and taking in 44 lighthouses.
-Enjoy the sea, the culture and the local cuisine; a unique experience and a great way to enjoy one of the most beautiful parts of the country.
+The Lighthouses of Galicia Route is an itinerary for exploring some of the splendours of the coast of Galicia, and runs for 1,175 kilometres, crossing 76 municipalities, and taking in 44 lighthouses.
+Enjoy the sea, the culture and the local cuisine; a singular experience and a great way to enjoy one of the most beautiful parts of the country.
 Whether you choose to go by car, motorbike or motorhome, check out these eight routes, and get to know Galicia through its lighthouses.

 • Aerial view of the Isla Pancha Lighthouse, Lugo